 One of the main criticisms of Carlos Santana over the years was that he hit far too many grounders, resulting in poor BABIPs, low home run totals, and underwhelming batting averages.
 In 2019, he seemed to make a conscious decision to elevate the ball more, especially as the season went on:

 While his season-long average launch angle ended up being one of the lowest of his career, it was likely dragged down by the exceptionally low mark he posted in April.
 The gradual rise in launch angle paired nicely with one of the best hard-hit rates of his career, helping him tie his career-high in home runs with 34.
-If he can continue to work on keeping the ball off the ground, there’s no reason he can’t repeat in 2019.
+If he can continue to work on keeping the ball off the ground, there’s no reason he can’t repeat that pace in 2019.
 However, even with the changes he made last year, ground balls remained an issue, so there is some reason for caution.

 How much longer can we continue to let Hoskins rest on the laurels of the 18-homer barrage he unleashed over his first 50 games in 2017?
 Over the past two years, he’s failed to really establish himself as a consistent power threat, and while the counting stats have been there largely due to his favorable lineup placement, they’ve come at the cost of his batting average.
 Generally, half his batted balls are pulled in the air, which is usually a good recipe for home runs.
 However, if your quality of contact isn’t great — and Hoskins’ 39.8% career hard-hit rate is hardly astounding — those pulled fly balls are more likely to result in easy outs than homers.
 If Hoskins can either start hitting the ball harder, or focus less on lifting every pitch he swings at, he could start to show some of the promise he flashed in his rookie season.
 But, until then, it’s probably best to temper your expectations.